THE COMPLETE GUIDE 2026

 - ✓ Police report (for claims over ~$1,000)

-- ✓ Copy of your motorcycle license/IDP
+- ✓ Copy of your motorcycle license/IDP (if required by insurer)

 - ✓ Rental agreement showing bike cc